limulus/node-bundler/README.md

 This module helps you automate including [Node.js](https://nodejs.org/) in binary distributions of your software.
 It handles the downloading of the Node.js version you specify, and lets you run npm from within the bundled Node.js environment — which is especially important for modules with native add-ons.
 It's actually kinda tricky to get this working right, so this module exists to make it so you don't have to worry about those details.

+## Compatibility

+This module was formerly called iojs-bundler, and as such it has not been tested on versions of Node.js prior to v4.0.0.
+It is also unlikely to work on Windows — but PRs for Windows support would be welcome!

 ## Usage

 An example, using [Gulp](http://gulpjs.com/), minus proper error handling: